centaurussa/SofiaTheAiSample/README.md

 Voice output: Some response...

-`Voice input: What's your name? / Who are you?..`
+`Voice input: What's your name? / Who are you?`

+Voice output: Some response...

+`Voice input: Open the browser`

+Voice output: Some response...

+`Voice input: Open Facebook / YouTube / Google / GitHub`

 Voice output: Some response...